shijiansj/DeepCatra/Related/gcn/README.md

 python3 train.py

-to train the GCN model.
+to train and evaluate the GCN model.

 ## References
 T. S. John, et al. “Graph convolutional networks for android malware detection with system call graphs,” in ISEA-ISAP, 2020, pp. 162–170.